 Is A Vacuum Cleaner Really Necessary?

-- It’s good if you have allergies: If you don’t vacuum, your allergies could worsen (1).
+- Helps with allergies: If you don’t vacuum, your allergies could worsen (1).
 Dust, pollen, and pet dander never go away.
 Dust mites breed quickly, too (2).

-- Your carpets and rugs will last longer: The more often you vacuum, the cleaner your house will be, therefore, lengthening the lifespan of your carpets, rugs, and other furniture.
+- Best for carpets and rugs: The more often you vacuum, the cleaner your house will be, therefore, lengthening the lifespan of your carpets, rugs, and other furniture.

 - Vacuuming purifies the air: To an extent, vacuuming can purify the air, especially if you’re a smoker.
 Smoke gets caught in carpets, curtains, rugs, and couches.
-Vacuuming is a good way to lessen the amount of old cigarette smoke in your home (3).
+Vacuuming is an excellent way to lessen the amount of old cigarette smoke in your home (3).

-- Vacuuming gets rid of mold: Mold has the creepy ability to move around your home.
+- Removes mold: Mold has the creepy ability to move around your home.
 Vacuuming sucks some of that mold up, cleaning your home (4).

 - Your home looks cleaner: Finally, it’s important to vacuum your home for aesthetics.
 There’s nothing worse than visiting a friend and being totally uncomfortable in their dusty, dirty home.
 Vacuum your floors to create a pleasant and clean environment.